Sep9

 Warns the longer we wait to bring our children to Jesus, the less likely it’s going to happen at all.

-What Jesus teaches here sounds very much to what He taught back in chapter eighteen.
-(18:1-) As we can see from our passage here, the disciples had forgotten the lessons Jesus had taught them earlier.
-Not only were they failing to rightly value the little ones that Jesus values; but as we’ll see in the next chapter of Matthew’s Gospel, they also went on to argue further about who was the greatest.-(20:20-28) Even though these two passages are similar, there’s an important difference between them.
+As we can see from our passage, the disciples had forgotten the lessons Jesus had earlier taught on the need for childlike faith.
+Not only were they failing to rightly value the little ones that Jesus values.
+But we will see in the next chapter of Matthew’s Gospel, they also went on to argue further about who was the greatest.-(20:20-28) Even though these two passages are similar, there’s an important difference between them.
 In chapter 18, the words of Jesus about “little ones” were spoken because the disciples were valuing themselves to highly—arguing over which of them was the greatest.
 And yet, in this passage, the words of Jesus about “little children” were spoken because the disciples were failing to value the little ones highly enough!
 They were failing to see the great opportunity that presented itself to them in the form of welcoming these little ones to Jesus.

 WAYS WE HINDER CHIILDREN FROM COMING TO JESUS